Towards Interpretable Visual Decoding with Attention to Brain Representations: Results

-\paragraph{Causal Perturbation Analysis.} Having the parcel-wise linear mapping further allows us to perform perturbation analysis, in which we mask specific ROIs and examine how this manipulation alters the reconstructed images.
+\paragraph{Causal Perturbation Analysis.} Having the parcel-wise linear mapping further allows us to perform perturbation analysis, in which we masked specific ROIs and examined how this manipulation altered the reconstructed images.
 Consistent with the selectivity of different ROIs, we observe that masking low-level ROIs does not compromise the semantic content of the generated images, but masking high-level ROIs completely changes them (See Appendix~\ref{ablation_roi_masking} for ablation details).